joshuacox/reactiondev/README.md

 ### Branches

-Much like the tags I have a few branches that relate to the upcoming marketplace, alpine, and experimental builds, notably:
+Also available in dockerhub as tags, I have a few branches that relate to the upcoming marketplace, alpine, different node versions, and experimental builds, notably:

 ```
 alpine
 marketplace
+node-8
+node-8.4
+node-boron
+node-argon
+node-onbuild
+node-slim
+node-stretch
+node-wheezy
 ```

 ### Makefile